8.1. Introduction to Eigenvalues and Eigenvectors

 Fig. 8.1 Eigenvectors are only scaled by matrix multiplication.
 Other vectors are both scaled and rotated by multiplication.

-The power of this relationship is that when, and only when, we multiply a matrix by one of its eigenvectors, then in a simplified equation we can replace a matrix with just a simple scalar value.
-This simplification provides an elegant solution to several otherwise complex problems.
+The power of this relationship is that when, and only when, we multiply a matrix by one of its eigenvectors, then, in a simplified equation, we can replace the matrix with a scalar.